 Today's rapid market changes and abundance of data can make it hard to know which insights you should use to inform your marketing strategies.
-These tools can help you cut through the noise and identify how your customers' shopping behaviours and needs are changing.
+These tools can help you cut through the noise and identify how your customers' shopping behaviors and needs are changing.

-of Canadian shoppers say that they are shopping for their home, now that they're spending more time there12 of Canadian shoppers say that they are shopping for items they want or need for after COVID-1913
+of UK shoppers say that they are shopping for their home, now that they're spending more time there11